Ilyat98/Automation_QA_Pet_Project/README.md

 Portfolio automation testing project focused on practical QA skills: UI, API, and DB testing with Python and Pytest.

-The goal is to show a realistic Junior+/Middle-level approach: clear test structure, stable execution in Docker, basic CI, and readable reporting.
+The goal of this project is to practice and demonstrate real-world QA automation skills across UI, API, and DB testing.

 ## Tech Stack